Neodymium: Biological role and precautions

-The early lanthanides have been found to be essential to some methanotrophic bacteria living in volcanic mudpots, such as Methylacidiphilum fumariolicum: lanthanum, cerium, praseodymium, and neodymium are about equally effective.
-Neodymium is otherwise not known to have a biological role in any other organisms.
+The early lanthanides, including neodymium, as well as lanthanum, cerium and praseodymium, have been found to be essential to some methanotrophic bacteria living in volcanic mudpots, such as Methylacidiphilum fumariolicum.
+Neodymium is not otherwise known to have a biological role in any other organisms.

 Neodymium metal dust is combustible and therefore an explosion hazard.
 Neodymium compounds, as with all rare-earth metals, are of low to moderate toxicity; however, its toxicity has not been thoroughly investigated.
-Neodymium salts are regarded as more toxic if they are soluble than if they are insoluble if they are ingested.
+Ingested neodymium salts are regarded as more toxic if they are soluble than if they are insoluble.
 Neodymium dust and salts are very irritating to the eyes and mucous membranes, and moderately irritating to skin.
 Breathing the dust can cause lung embolisms, and accumulated exposure damages the liver.
 Neodymium also acts as an anticoagulant, especially when given intravenously.

-Neodymium magnets have been tested for medical uses such as magnetic braces and bone repair, but biocompatibility issues have prevented widespread application.
+Neodymium magnets have been tested for medical uses such as magnetic braces and bone repair, but biocompatibility issues have prevented widespread applications.
 Commercially available magnets made from neodymium are exceptionally strong and can attract each other from large distances.
 If not handled carefully, they come together very quickly and forcefully, causing injuries.
-For example, there is at least one documented case of a person losing a fingertip when two magnets he was using snapped together from 50 cm away.
+There is at least one documented case of a person losing a fingertip when two magnets he was using snapped together from 50 cm away.

 Another risk of these powerful magnets is that if more than one magnet is ingested, they can pinch soft tissues in the gastrointestinal tract.
 This has led to an estimated 1,700 emergency room visits and necessitated the recall of the Buckyballs line of toys, which were construction sets of small neodymium magnets.